HABITAT FOR HUMANITY GRAND TRAVERSE REGION

 All managers and supervisors must be familiar with this Plan and be ready to answer questions from employees and volunteers.
 Managers and supervisors must set a good example by following this Plan at all times.
 This involves practicing good personal hygiene and jobsite safety practices to prevent the spread of the virus.
 Managers and supervisors must encourage this same behavior from all workers.

 II.
 Responsibilities of Employees and Volunteers

 We are asking every one of our employees to help with our prevention efforts while at work.
 In order to minimize the spread of COVID-19 at our jobsites, we all must play our part.
-As set forth below, Habitat for Humanity Grand Traverse Region has instituted various housekeeping, social distancing, and other best practices at our jobsites.
+As set forth below, the Company has instituted various housekeeping, social distancing, and other best practices at our jobsites.
 All employees/volunteers must follow these.
 In addition, employees/volunteers are expected to report to their managers or supervisors if they are experiencing signs or symptoms of COVID-19, as described below.
 If you have a specific question about this Plan or COVID-19, please ask your manager or supervisor.
 If they cannot answer the question, please contact Angela Clem at email@example.com

-OSHA and the CDC have provided the following control and preventative guidance to all workers, regardless of exposure risk:
+CDC, MDHHS and MIOSHA have provided the following control and preventative guidance to all workers, regardless of exposure risk: